 Bride and Groom may not be related by blood or adoption.

-There are no residency requirements to get married in BC, although you will need
+There are no residency requirements to get married in BC, although you will need to apply for a marriage licence before marrying.

-In B.C. you need to apply in person at a Marriage Licence Issuer for a licence,
+In British Columbia you need to apply in person at a Marriage Licence Issuer for a licence, which has to be presented to the Marriage Commissioner before the marriage takes place.

-You need to present valid identification for bride and groom which includes full
+You need to present valid identification for bride and groom which includes full names, birth date and place, marital status and current address.

 Legal age for marriage is 18 years for both men and women.
 If between 16 and 18